 - Get an oil sprayer for making dry breaded foods like our Homemade Mozzarella Sticks.
 A little spritz of oil can make breading more crispy (not needed for this wing recipe).

 Yes!
 Using frozen chicken wings in the Air Fryer is a breeze.
 Generally frozen wings take an additional 5-10 minutes to cook depending on the Air Fryer.
-In addition, follow these steps to ensure the frozen wings cook thoroughly.
+In addition, follow these steps to ensure thoroughly cooked and crispy wings:

 - While frozen wings are still in the bag, use your hands to break apart any wings that may be stuck together.